We offer Certificates of Achievement as proof of participation in a course.

 - the logos of the university and other organisations associated with your course

 - Your printed certificate will also include the lead educator’s signature.

 - a detailed transcript of what you've learned

 How names are displayed on your certificate

-At checkout, we ask you to confirm how your name should appear on the printed certificate - you can make any changes at this point and this will be saved for future purchases as your 'Certificate name'.
+At checkout, we ask you to confirm how your name should appear on the printed certificate if it's different from the name you use on your FutureLearn profile.
+You can make any changes at this point and this will be saved for future purchases as your 'Certificate name'.
 You can also edit your 'Certificate name' in your profile area.
-Your digital certificate also shows your Certificate name.
+Your digital certificate shows your Certificate name.